 - Topical anti-inflammatory gels

-- Wrapping compression bandages around affected area
+- Wrapping compression bandages around the affected area

 - Range of motion exercises and stretches